vasylsidnenko/swift-ai-api/README.md

 ## Changelog

+### 2025-04-22
+- When the user clicks the 'Apply' button on a Quiz Result, the corresponding Quiz Question is now inserted into the Question Context field and the Generate action is triggered automatically.
+This streamlines the workflow, allowing users to immediately generate a new question based on the quiz suggestion with a single click.

 ### 2025-04-21
 - Frontend (main.js) updated: now sends only 'provider' (not 'ai') in requests to /api/generate and /api/validate, fully matching the MCP server API specification.
 The 'ai' field is removed from the payload for strict compliance.